awesomebytes/rqt_embed_window/README.md

 Embed any graphical program window into a rqt_ plugin.
 The ultimate productivy tool!

+Warning: This is a hacky approach.
+The plugin executes your program and captures the window to embed it in rqt_gui.

-Notable examples of applications that are embeddable with `rqt_embed_window`:
+Notable examples of applications that are embeddable(*) with `rqt_embed_window`:

 ![Screenshot of SimpleScreenRecorder, Rviz, Plotjuggler, rosbag_editor and a normal rqt_console](screenshot1.png)